The ESCAPE-pain programme

-One in five people aged over 50 years have chronic joint pain due to osteoarthritis and this rises to one in 2 of over 80s.
-ESCAPE-pain is an award-winning exercise programme that helps patients feel more in control of their pain, and more able to do things they enjoy.
+One in five people aged over 50 years have chronic joint pain due to osteoarthritis and this rises to one in 2 for over 80s.
+ESCAPE-pain is an award-winning, group-based education and exercise programme that helps people feel more in control of their pain, and more able to do things they enjoy.

-An app version of the programme, which has been downloaded more than 1,000 times, features the exercise videos that can help improve mobility and reduce knee and hip pain.
+We have designed a support tool to help ESCAPE-pain participants continue to exercise safely in their homes after they have completed the face-to-face ESCAPE-pain programme.
+The ESCAPE-pain app has been downloaded more than 6,000 times and features exercise videos that can help improve mobility and reduce knee and hip pain.

-Produced for the NHS by the Health Innovation Network and Salaso Health Solution Ltd, the ESCAPE-pain app is available free from the Apple App Store, where you can find it by searching for ESCAPE-pain or clicking here.
+Produced for the NHS, by the Health Innovation Network and Salaso Health Solutions Ltd, the ESCAPE-pain app is free to download from both the Apple App Store and Google Play.
+You can search for ESCAPE-pain or click here: iOS & Android.

-The new app enables people to access the ESCAPE-pain programme digitally, for information and exercises, even if they are not able to get to an ESCAPE-pain site.
-It is also an aide-memoire to help people who have already completed the programme to continue to manage their condition.
-The app features 16 high quality exercise videos to improve joint pain, and engaging animations to help people learn about how to better manage their condition.
+The app enables people to access the ESCAPE-pain programme digitally, for information and exercises.
+It features 16 high quality exercise videos to improve joint pain, and engaging animations to help people learn about how to better manage their condition.

 Professor Mike Hurley, originator of the ESCAPE-pain programme, says “Thanks to the ESCAPE-pain app anyone with chronic knee or hip pain can benefit from the programme, regardless where they live.
 It is a tool that’s ideal to support people to exercise safely and regularly in their own home.”